devuri/my-members-only/readme.txt

 The shortcode can be used along with other shortcodes, this plugin is very simple and light weight making it a very usefull tool for any WordPress site.

+= Restrict Access To =
+* Downloads
+* Articles in whole or part,
+* Videos
+* Private Forums
+* Premium support
+* And more

-Restrict access to downloads, articles in whole or part, videos, forums, support and more, keep it simple less is more set it and forget it.
+Keep it simple less is more set it and forget it.

 = Example Shortcodes =